Catherine Marlow – Tiverton’s Conservation Officer

 Visitors to this Website

-In 2016 there were 1535 visitors to this website, and 3037 views, the Listed Buildings and Scheduled Ancient Monuments Page easily being the most popular.
-The most common visitors were from the United Kingdom (85%), USA and Canada.
+In 2017 there were 2174 visitors to this website, and 4380 views, the Listed Buildings and Scheduled Ancient Monuments Page being easily the most popular, with a large increase in those viewing the War Memorials section.
+The most common visitors were from the United Kingdom (89%), USA, Canada and Australia.
+(There were 3037 views in 2016 and 2313 views in 2015).

 Tiverton Floods in 1960